FAIRNS/Number_and_syntax_units_in_LSTM_LMs/README.md

 Folder structure -
 * code: evaluation script.
 * datasets:
-  * NA_tasks:  datasets used for the Number-Agreement tasks,
+  * NA_tasks:  stimuli used in the Number-Agreement tasks.
-  * Tree_depth: the dataset used for predicting the syntactic tree depth (number of open nodes) from LSTM activity.
+  * Tree_depth: stimuli, parses and corresponding number of open nodes used for predicting syntactic tree depth from LSTM activity.

 ```bash
 ├── code